-Employer: For non-agricultural employers, from 0.1% to 4.2% of payroll, according to the canton and the fund; for agricultural employer, 2% of payroll (federal program).
+Employer: 0.1% to 4% of payroll, according to the canton and the fund; 2% of payroll (federal program) for agricultural employees.).

 Government: Federal and cantonal governments share the residual cost for agricultural employees and the total cost for small self-employed farmers (66.7% by the federal government and 33.3% by cantonal governments).